AhnafNabil/Jenkins-Labs/Lab 02/README.md

-# Creating and Managing Your First Jenkins Job: A Step-by-Step Guide
+# Creating and Managing Your First Jenkins Job

 In this tutorial, we'll walk you through creating, configuring, and running your first Jenkins job.
 We'll also explore how to manage the job workspace, run script files, pass parameters to jobs, and schedule jobs to run periodically.